innomotics/f75111_linux_driver/OSS_checklist.md

 ## Approval

 * [ ] Your organization [agrees on making this component *Open Source*](https://wiki.siemens.com/x/E6n-Bg) and an approval email is attached to this Merge Request.
 (This includes a mandatory check for IPR issues.)
-* [ ] The funding and staffing of the project is clarified for more than the current fiscal year.
+* [x] The funding and staffing of the project is clarified for more than the current fiscal year.
 Some topics to consider:
-    * Community interaction: reasonable response time assured (for issues, merge requests etc.)
+    * Community interaction: reasonable response time assured (for issues, merge requests etc.): _@mathias.haimerl_ and _@nikita.votintsev_ are the responsible code owners.
-    * Dependency management: consumed third-party libraries are kept up-to-date, especially with respect to security patches
+    * Dependency management: consumed third-party libraries are kept up-to-date, especially with respect to security patches: The sole dependency is the _i2c_i801_ standard module, which is updated with the base system.

 ## Maintainer readiness

 * [x] Maintainers are familiar with Git and have experience contributing to or maintaining Open or Inner Source Software.
 Experience should be visible on GitHub and/or code.siemens.com profiles or explicitly listed in this Merge Request.
-* [ ] Maintainers are listed in a [`CODEOWNERS` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
+* [x] Maintainers are listed in a [`CODEOWNERS` file](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners).
 * [x] You have considered applying as a [Social Coding Ambassador](https://code.siemens.io/docs/_ambassadors)
 * [x] You know the Linux Foundation's [Core Infrastructure best practices](https://bestpractices.coreinfrastructure.org), see e.g. [Embedded Multicore Building Blocks](https://bestpractices.coreinfrastructure.org/projects/654) and plan to apply them.
 * [x] You joined [@Open Source and Open Standards](https://www.yammer.com/siemenscrosscollaboration/#/threads/inGroup?type=in_group&feedId=2884550656) on Yammer.